Discussing Traumatic Events and Sensitive Content

 - Create a direction and purpose for the discussion — that is, a clear framework or a connection to your class content and goals, or an acknowledgement of this significant event.
 It could be helpful to set some guidelines for the specific discussion before it begins.

 - Expect the topic to stir powerful emotions.
 Be attentive to the human and emotional toll taken by the event (especially if tragic) and the impact of information disseminated by you and others.
 Although your objective may be to discuss the situation analytically, you can’t expect students to check their emotional responses at the door.

 - Give students an opportunity to respond privately to the emotional impact of images and information (for example through writing) before moving on to process that information analytically.

 - Urge students to speak for themselves and listen to each other, taking care to respect each other and the value of constructive discussion.
-(You might want to refer to your section’s guidelines for discussion, or set up specific guidelines for this particular discussion before it begins.)
+(You might want to refer to your section’s community agreements, or set up specific guidelines for this particular discussion before it begins.)
 Understand that students will have varying reactions to the discussion, and some will prefer to remain silent.

 - Explicitly acknowledge the difference in types of comments made during discussion, distinguishing between emotional comments and informational or analytical ones.
 You can help students understand one another better if you assist them in seeing the different orientations of each other’s statements.

 - Be sure to have a strategy for bringing the discussion to a close.
 Again, a short writing exercise might be helpful.
 You could also remind students of ways they might be of assistance or take action.

-- If you want help in planning a class session or debriefing a session in which the topic came up, email the GSI Center and a staff member will contact you, or call 642-4456.
+- If you want help in planning a class session or debriefing a session in which the topic came up, email the GSI Teaching & Resource Center and a staff member will contact you, or call 510-642-4456.

 Adapted with permission from University of Michigan, Center for Research on Teaching and Learning, Guidance For Instructors Leading Class Discussion on Hurricane Katrina.